OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. Select **Expose an API** under **Manage**.
 Select the **Set** link.
 This will generate the Application ID URI in the form "api://$App ID GUID$", where $App ID GUID$ is the **Application (client) ID**.

 1. In the generated ID, insert `localhost:44355/` (note the forward slash "/" appended to the end) between the double forward slashes and the GUID.
 When you are finished, the entire ID should have the form `api://localhost:44355/$App ID GUID$`; for example `api://localhost:44355/c6c1f32b-5e55-4997-881a-753cc1d563b7`.
+Select **Save**.

 1. Select the **Add a scope** button.
 In the panel that opens, enter `access_as_user` as the **Scope** name.